-Although their career was short lived and, only releasing two full-length albums during their early '90s hey day, Jellyfish have gone on to influence a host of like minded artists, whilst securing the kind of cult status bestowed upon, so many of, their heroes.
+Although their career was short-lived and they only released two full-length albums, Jellyfish have gone on to influence a host of like-minded artists, whilst securing the kind of cult status bestowed upon so many of their heroes.

-Jellyfish formed around the talents of former Beatnik Beach members singer/songwriter/drummer Andy Sturmer and keyboard player/multi-instrumentalist Roger Manning.
-Manning and Sturmer became a songwriting team whilst writing material for Beatnik Beach's upcoming second album.
-The songs were rejected by Beatnik Beach's leader (bassist and singer Chris Ketner) who preferred the band to concentrate on his own material.
-Consequently Sturmer and Manning quit Beatnik Beach together to pursue their own project.
+Jellyfish formed around the talents of former Beatnik Beach members, singer/songwriter/drummer Andy Sturmer and keyboard player/multi-instrumentalist Roger Manning.
+Manning and Sturmer became a songwriting team whilst writing material for a planned second Beatnik Beach album.
+Their songs were rejected by Beatnik Beach's leader (bassist and singer Chris Ketner) whose preference was for the band to concentrate on his own material.
+Consequently Sturmer and Manning quit Beatnik Beach to pursue their own project.

-When Sturmer and Manning were forming Jellyfish, the search for a guitarist to record the final tracks led them to former Three O'Clock singer/songwriter/guitarist Jason Falkner .
+When recruiting for Jellyfish, the search for a guitarist led Sturmer and Manning to Jason Falkner, formerly of The Three O'Clock.
 Falkner joined for the recording of their debut album.

 The band's debut album, Bellybutton, was released in 1990.
-It demonstrated the wide range of influences which the band drew on, drawing heavily from Queen, Beach Boys, The Beatles,XTC, Cheap Trick, Wings (2), and Badfinger.
+It demonstrated the wide range of influences which the band drew from, notably Queen, Beach Boys, The Beatles,XTC, Cheap Trick, Wings (2), and Badfinger.
 The debut album yielded the band's biggest hit, "Baby's Coming Back," which peaked at No. 62 on the Billboard Hot 100 charts, as well as a string of solid singles ("The King Is Half-Undressed," "That Is Why," "I Wanna Stay Home," and "Now She Knows She's Wrong") that earned the group a devoted yet decidedly cult following.

 After the recording of Bellybutton, Roger Manning's brother Chris was asked to join the band as bassist for the imminent live dates.